cyrildewit/maximize/readme.md

 - PHP: A basic basic PHP framework for faster front-end development.

 ## Documentation
-In this documentation you will find some helpfull information about the use of the boilerplate.
+In this documentation you will find some helpful information about the use of the boilerplate.
 If you have any questions about the boilerplate or if you find some grammer mistakes, then you can contact me at: info@cyrildewit.nl.

 **In this documentation:**